EricPaul075/OCP7-Dashboard-Backend-API/README.md

 # OCP7-Dashboard-Backend-API
 Deploy a machine learning model to the web (backend): API generating all information needed by the dashboard frontend

-Information produced: model prediction and scoring, global and local interpretation, feature analysis (univariate and bivariate).
+Main information produced: model prediction and scoring, global and local interpretations, feature analysis (univariate and bivariate), feature dictionary.

 Deployed to the web with Heroku.